Taking the wraps off RHI for homeowners: an air source heat pump.

 The sustainable fuel will have an authorisation number, which may be required during routine audit of the RHI.
 So, the advice is to use up any remaining old fuel stocks, and only buy authorised fuels from now on.

-Current tariff levels are shown in the table.
+Current tariff levels for each quarter according to when the application was submitted are shown in the table.
 These are claimed to compensate the homeowner for the extra cost of installing renewable heat technology, and the operating costs.
 From 1 January 2015 all new applications for the RHI may be subject to degression (i.e. reductions), the extent of which is reviewed every 3 months.
 Note that legacy applications are not subject to degression.
 Payments start 3 months after submission of a successful application.
+You can find out how much money you are likely to receive by using the government's own Renewable Heat Incentive Calculator.

 The tariff lifetime is just 7 years, which compares with 20 years for non-domestic RHI and renewable electricity feed-in tariffs.
 This 7-year timescale is supposed to match that commonly attached to consumer finance schemes or bank loans, which might be called on to help fund upfront capital costs of installing renewables.